luhack-test/slides/content/2023_24/session_1/recon.md

 So now we know the device the person is using

-We can now assume what the OS is and somedefault software that might be running on thisdevice\.
+We can now assume what the OS is and some default software that might be running on this device\.

 We now have some potential attack vectors\.